 - The absolute minimum internet speed required watching Netflix is 0.5Mbps, but this will give a poor image quality.
 The higher your speed, the more consistently high-quality stream you’ll get.

 On the whole, speeds have improved dramatically in less than a year.
 All six/seven major providers in Australia have improved speeds – Telstra most dramatically.
 Australia’s largest telco rose from the mid-2Mbps mark in mid-2017 to well over 3Mbps.
-Optus previously held the top spot for about 18 months in a row, but recently has had to deal with Exetel usurping it.
+Optus previously held the top spot for about 18 months in a row, but recently has had to deal with Exetel and Telstra usurping it.
 Below are some plans from all the mentioned providers: